gmuraleekrishna/fashion-mnist-pytorch/README.md

 # fashion-mnist-pytorch

 The a simple CNN to classify [fashion mnist][1].
 The following network provides 90% test accuracy.
+On MNIST dataset, the test accuracy is 99.2%.

 ```
 ----------------------------------------------------------------